cx0753/mygit/readme.txt

 hello world!
 end then!
-git is a version control system. git is free software.
+Git is a version control system.
+Git is a free software.